cristhian2121/microservices_bus/README.txt

 As i am using docker driver fo minikube I need to open the terminal to access to the service, example
     minikube service post-srv

+Note: important verify if minikube is running other way running minikube start --driver=docker

+* Load balancer: Receives the trafic from the internet and it trafic is passed to the ingress controller to distribute among the pods